-1.1 Name and Objective
+1. Name and Objective

-The Association shall be called The British Flyball Association (BFA) and its objective shall be to further the sport of International Flyball, and to promote co-operation and good sportsmanship in the sport through its committees, rules and policies, tournaments and other activities.
+- 1.1 The British Flyball Association ("BFA") is an unincorporated association of members with the following objectives: - a. furthering the sport of flyball; - b. promoting co-operation and good sportsmanship in the sport through its committees, rules and policies, tournaments and other activities; - c. promoting co-operation and good sportsmanship in the training and exhibition of dogs.

-1.2 Code of Ethics
+2. Code of Ethics

-- a) One of the objectives of the BFA is to promote co-operation and good sportsmanship in the training and exhibition of dogs.
+- 2.1 One of the objectives of the BFA is to promote co-operation and good sportsmanship in the training and exhibition of dogs. - a.
 Co-operation and good sportsmanship should not be recognised in passive observance, but in all BFA related communications as a way of life and in training and competition treating committee, members and guests fairly and with respect, promoting an environment free from discrimination, bullying and harassment.
 BFA members shall at all times be courteous and friendly.
 At no time should they show displeasure with a dog, a judge, exhibitor, BFA representative, sponsor, host or spectator in or out of the ring.
 Never conduct yourself in a manner that would bring discredit to the sport of Flyball.
-As a participant whether it be exhibitor, trainer, judge, host team or BFA representative, you typify the sport of Flyball.
-Alcohol and smoking of tobacco products (including electronic/vaping type cigarettes) is not permitted in the Flyball ring during competitions. - b) Training and exhibiting shall be carried out by such methods that are in keeping with the best interests of the dog and the sport of Flyball. - c) Abuse or severe discipline of a dog is not in the best interest of Flyball.
-Participants shall always follow the Rules and Policies, aims and objectives of the BFA, showing a full knowledge and understanding of the same
+As a participant whether it be exhibitor, trainer, judge, host team or BFA representative, you typify the sport of Flyball. - b.
+Training and exhibiting shall be carried out by such methods that are in keeping with the best interests of the dog and the sport of Flyball. - c.
+Abuse or severe discipline of a dog is not in the best interest of Flyball.
+Participants shall always follow the Rules and Policies, aims and objectives of the BFA, showing a full knowledge and understanding of the same.